multiformats/multiaddr/README.md

 #### `fspath`

-Encodes the given Unicode string using the system's local file system encoding.
-On Windows this encoding likely being UTF-16, while being UTF-8 on most other systems.
-It is up to the library to figure out the best encoding value for these kinds of strings.

- * String → Binary: `str.encode(SYSTEM_FILESYSTEM_ENCODING)`
- * Binary → String: `bytes.decode(SYSTEM_FILESYSTEM_ENCODING)`
+Encodes a local file system path with unspecified binary encoding.
+On platforms not using POSIX-style forward slashes (`/`) for delimiting individual path labels, such as Windows, implementations should automatically convert such paths from their POSIX representation as necessary.

-Protocols using the `fspath` encoding must not be shared between different hosts.
+Protocols using the `fspath` encoding are only valid for the system they were created for and must not be shared between different hosts.

 #### `domain`